 - 1. Frontage: Tracts being developed for Housing for Older Persons developments require at least fifty (50) feet of frontage on a public road. - 2.
 Dwelling Unit Density: Each dwelling unit requires a minimum of one-half (.5) acre of contiguous non-steep slope upland associated with it.
 Adequate and appropriate on-site space must be provided for parking, buildings, wells, septic systems and all other infrastructure and utilities, regardless of the maximum allowable density.
-The tract must be able to accommodate wells and septic systems for all units in a manner that meets Brookline and State of New Hampshire requirements.
+The tract must be able to accommodate wells and septic systems for all units in a manner that meets

+Brookline and State of New Hampshire requirements.
 Community well and septic systems are permitted provided they meet all Brookline and State of New Hampshire requirements.

-- 3. Site Perimeter Buffer: Each development must be situated within a permanently protected undeveloped site perimeter buffer, identified on the site plan, not less than 50 feet wide, which, unless it is already wooded and satisfactory to the Planning Board, must be planted and landscaped so as to provide a visual barrier between the development and adjacent properties.
+- 3. Site Perimeter Buffer: Each development must be situated within a permanently protected undeveloped site perimeter buffer, identified on the site plan, not less than 50 feet wide or a value as deemed necessary by the Planning Board on back and all boundaries of the original parcel except for access to connecting roads, which, unless it is already wooded and satisfactory to the Planning Board, must be planted and landscaped so as to provide a visual barrier between the development and adjacent properties.
 The Planning Board may require additional buffer width where unique circumstances of an abutting use or property warrant.
 The site perimeter buffer shall count towards the required minimum protected open space. - 4.
 Setbacks and unit separation: All structures shall be set back at least 25 feet from the 50-foot site perimeter buffer.
 In addition, developments located on public roads must meet the standard building setbacks as specified for the applicable district in the Brookline Zoning Ordinance.
 All housing units / buildings must be separated by at least thirty-five (35) feet. - 5.
 Unit Standards: There shall be no more than two (2) bedrooms per dwelling unit.
 Each unit must contain at least seven hundred and fifty (750) square feet of living space.
 Units may be single and detached or attached in duplex fashion, with a maximum of two units per building.
 Attached garages and breezeways are acceptable but do not count towards the minimum required living space.
 Each building with dwelling unit(s) must be a one-story structure.